 It’s hard to believe that my bilingual journey with them is very nearly at an end.
 While, naturally, they can still make further progress in both their Japanese and English—after all, language learning is an endless process for us all, even as adults—at this point they’ve become strongly bilingual in these two languages.
 As I shared recently, Lulu has passed the highest level of the Eiken proficiency test, the widely-used test of English ability in Japan.
 And I expect Roy will pass the same test later this year.

 Three basic and powerful principles

-These days I regularly consult with parents about their bilingual or multilingual aim (my consultations are free, by the way) and, during these conversations, I have the chance to look back at my own journey with my kids and the things that have been most central to our success.
+These days I regularly consult with parents about their bilingual or multilingual aim and, during these conversations, I have the chance to look back at my own journey with my kids and the things that have been most central to our success.
 While it’s certainly true that every family’s experience is different, and so our efforts should always be tailored as effectively as possible to our own particular situation, I do think there are some very basic and very powerful principles that apply to us all.
 These are the three things that I seem to stress most often to parents with younger kids.